tronglamitmo142/In-memory-key-value-store/README.md

 ![](./image/../images/key-value-api.drawio.png)

 We will build kubernetes cluster from docker images, we have to find solution for define specific version of images, and also for optimizing the build time.
-We will used `tag`. the content of tag will be the hash of the commit in Github repository.
+We used `tag`, the content of tag will be the hash of the commit in Github repository.

 For example: the image `image1:98f6b2d787dd72d4c0f4e3844ee0f94eafd0d171` is the Docker image version corresponding the commit with hash :`98f6b2d787dd72d4c0f4e3844ee0f94eafd0d171`

 ## 3.2.
-Provision jenkins server in aws with terraform
+Provision jenkins server in AWS with terraform

 Reason to choose `terraform`: Convinient for managing infrastructure.